Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

 Instructions

 - Pop back in the oven for a further 30 mins.
 Remove from the oven again.
-Taste test and make sure that lamb is falling apart.
+Taste test and make sure that you have tender meat, cooked potatoes, and the lamb pieces are melting in your mouth.

 Notes